 These permitted numbers only apply to any new animals obtained after 20 December 2019.

-Any animals obtained prior to this date (including animals not listed on this table) may be kept in accordance with an existing permit issued prior to 20 December 2019.
+Any animals obtained before this date (including animals not listed on this table) may be kept in line with an existing permit issued before 20 December 2019.

 As of 20 December 2019, you do not need a permit where: